-Leqembi (lecanemab), one of the above-mentioned antibody therapies targeting amyloid pathology, was reported in September 2022 in a pivotal Phase III study to have achieved its efficacy milestones, with significant positive effects on functional and cognitive decline, as well as a reduction in the quantity of amyloid plaque in the brain.
+Legembi (lecanemab), one of the above-mentioned antibody therapies targeting amyloid pathology, was reported in September 2022 in a pivotal Phase III study to have achieved its efficacy milestones, with significant positive effects on functional and cognitive decline, as well as a reduction in the quantity of amyloid plaque in the brain.
 These Phase III results, which support the amyloid hypothesis, have served as the basis for the full market approval received from the FDA on July 6, 2023.
-As a result, there is growing interest in research into other new drugs for the treatment of Alzheimer's disease, such as drugs that target symptoms in other ways (NeuroRestore), as well as those (such as Alzstatin) that target amyloid formation early in the course of disease, and that can be administered as tablets - unlike antibody treatment, which is administered intravenously.
-Drugs such as NeuroRestore and Alzstatin can also potentially be given in combination with existing therapies.
+Furthermore, yet another of the above-mentioned antibody therapies, Donanemab, received full marketing authorization in the US in July 2024, further validating the amyloid hypothesis.
+As a result, there is growing interest in research into other new drugs for the treatment of Alzheimer's disease, such as drugs that attack symptoms in other ways (NeuroRestore), as well as those (such as Alzstatin) that attack amyloid formation early in the course of disease, and that can be administered as tablets - unlike antibody treatment, which is administered intravenously.
+Drugs such as NeuroRestore and Alzstatin can also potentially be given in combination with existing therapy.